1225 Queensway East, Unit #34, Mississauga, Ontario L4Y 0G4

 Hair loss occurs when shedding hair is not replaced with new hair regrowth or when the daily hair shed exceeds 125 hairs.
 It is believed that this type of hair loss is caused by the hormone Testosterone.
 Testosterone is present in all bodies; however, Estrogen usually protects the body against the effects of Testosterone.
 In Female Pattern Hair loss, Dehydrotestosterone (DHT) interferes with the hair follicle, causing it to degenerate (resulting in thinner hair with a lighter pigmentation), and finally, to wither and die, producing no hair at all.

 For those predisposed to hereditary hair loss, Androgentic Alopecia can be accelerated by a stressful emotional or physiological event.
 Hair loss as a response to a specific event is known as Telogen Effluvium (Reactional Hair Loss).
 Examples of reactional hair loss include postpartum hair loss, hair loss due to illness or surgery, and hair loss as a result of trauma or emotional stress.
-Our specialists can assess your hair loss due to alopecia at our Mississauga clinic and prevent further damage to hair follicles with a personalized alopecia treatment.
+Our specialists can assess your hair loss from alopecia at our Mississauga clinic and prevent further damage to hair follicles with a personalized alopecia treatment.
 Come to our Mississauga clinic for an assessment today.

 Alopecia Areata, Alopecia Totalis, Alopecia Universalis